kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

-No. This feature only takes effect if users create Pods that request node allocatable resources via `pod.spec.resourceClaims` and DRA drivers are installed and configured to expose node allocatable resources via `nodeAllocatableResourceMappings` in `ResourceSlice` objects.
+No. This feature only takes effect if users create Pods that request node allocatable resources via `pod.spec.resourceClaims` and DRA drivers are installed and configured to expose node allocatable resources via `nodeAllocatableResources` in `ResourceSlice` objects.
 Existing pods are unaffected.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?